 The legal process of registering a Representative Office in Thailand is rather complicated and also very time consuming because of all the documents needed.
 Note that it normally takes around 6 months before you will know if the office has been allowed.

 Note that the Treaty of Amity in Thailand is a well known bilateral treaty between the United States and the Kingdom of Thailand.
-You would need to speak to a lawyer about this in Thailand as it is currently in conflict with the WTO rules.
+You would need to speak to a lawyer in Thailand about this as it is currently in conflict with the WTO rules.
 The Amity Treaty makes provisions for commercial privileges to all US Citizens and also to US companies who are considering starting a business in Thailand.
-The treaty allows them to register a Juristic Person in Thailand even though they do not have any shareholders or promoters who are Thai, given that they are qualified as:
+The treaty allows them to register a Juristic Person in Thailand.
+This even though they do not have any shareholders or promoters who are Thai, given that they are qualified as: